SimonAlling/userscript-proxy/README.md

     ```

 **Note:** This will replace the test userscript with your userscripts, so [`http://example.com`](http://example.com) won't be green anymore.

-## Security

-**Userscript Proxy can (and must be able to) read and modify all HTTP(S) traffic** sent to and from the device in question, so the only reasonably secure way to use it is to run it on a server controlled by oneself.

 ## Ignoring hosts